ArrimachNasser/Project2_Stark/README.md

 ###  figures
 Contains visual assets generated during the project, including:
-Charts and plots from exploratory data analysis (EDA) Diagrams created in Miro
+Charts and plots from exploratory data analysis (EDA).
+Diagrams created in Miro.
-Entity Relationship Diagrams (ERD) used for SQL analysis and database design understanding
+Entity Relationship Diagrams (ERD) used for SQL analysis and database design understanding.

 These visuals support both the analytical process and the final presentation of insights.

 ###  notebook
 Holds the Jupyter notebooks used throughout the project.
 These notebooks include:
-Data cleaning and preprocessing
+Data cleaning and preprocessing.
-Exploratory data analysis (EDA)
+Exploratory data analysis (EDA).
-Metric and KPI calculations
+Metric and KPI calculations.
-Hypothesis testing
+Hypothesis testing.
-Data visualizations and interpretations
+Data visualizations and interpretations.

 They represent the core analytical workflow of the project.

 ### slides_and_tableau

 Contains the final presentation materials and interactive visualizations, including:
-The final project presentation in PDF format
+The final project presentation in PDF format.
-Tableau visualizations used to explore key metrics, compare Test vs Control groups, and support analytical findings
+Tableau visualizations used to explore key metrics, compare Test vs Control groups, and support analytical findings.

 This folder bridges the technical analysis with the storytelling and communication of results.